EC2 Container Registry – Now Generally Available

 After entering the repository name, I see the repository endpoint URL that I will use to access Amazon ECR.
 By default I have access to this repository, so I don’t have to worry about permissions now and can set them later in the ECR console.

 When I click Next step, I see the commands I need to run in my terminal to build my Docker image and push it to the repository I just created.
 I am using the Dockerfile from the ECS Docker basics tutorial.
-The commands that appear in the console require that I have the AWS Command Line Interface (CLI) and Docker CLI installed on my development machine (if you are using the Amazon Linux AMI and are reading this in 2015, you will need to install the CLI manually).
+The commands that appear in the console require that I have the AWS Command Line Interface (AWS CLI) and Docker CLI installed on my development machine (if you are using the Amazon Linux AMI and are reading this in 2015, you will need to install the CLI manually).
 Next, I copy and run each command to login, tag the image with the ECR URI, and push the image to my repository.

 After completing these steps, I click Done to navigate to the repository where I can manage my images.